soma00333/profile/docs/work_experience/index.md

       <td>Gunosy</td>
       <td>
         <ul>
           <li><strong>GU1</strong>.
-I analyzed data from millions of users and designed A/B testing strategies that successfully improved user retention.</li>
+I analyzed data from millions of users and designed A/B testing, which improved 7-day retention by 10%.</li>
         </ul>
       </td>
     </tr>